 7.3.1 Pig Batching

-Batching with the use of pigs requires launchers and receivers to split the batches with pigs.
-This is a “cleaner” alternative as the products don’t mix as much.
-With the use of pigs, the distribution of batches is simpler than when using an interfacing approach (as discussed later).
-The batching philosophy can therefore follow a simple approach where a batch of each product is sent in a sequence, the pipeline has a buffer period and the sequence is then repeated.
+Batching using pigs involves using launchers and receivers to separate product batches with pigs.
+This method is a cleaner alternative, as it minimizes product mixing.
+With pigs, the batch distribution is simpler than the interfacing approach (discussed later).
+Therefore, The batching philosophy can adopt a straightforward approach, where each product batch is sent sequentially, a buffer period is maintained, and the sequence is repeated.

 7.3.2 Interface Batching

-Interface batching includes interfacing between batches and therefore a repetitive sequence of diesel fuel is typically utilized.
-The diesel fuel has the highest density but is also less sensitive to minor contamination of other hydrocarbons.
+Interface batching involves interfacing between batches, so a repetitive sequence of diesel fuel is typically utilized.
+Diesel fuel has the highest density but is also less sensitive to minor contamination of other hydrocarbons.

-The sequence followed is therefore to transport a batch of diesel between each other type of hydrocarbon.
-Furthermore, interfacing requires available tank capacity for interfacing tanks.
-The interfacing tanks are used to store the portion of the fuel that is mixed and is then usually either mixed back into a diesel tank in selected quantities or sent back to a refinery.
+Therefore, the sequence followed is to transport a batch of diesel between each other type of hydrocarbon.
+Furthermore, interfacing requires available tank capacity.
+The interfacing tanks store the portion of the mixed fuel, which is then either mixed back into a diesel tank in selected quantities or sent back to a refinery.
 The interface detection is done by measuring the density of the incoming fuel and switching between the respective diesel, other hydrocarbons, and interface tanks.

 The following diagram is an indication of a typical schedule for interface batching.